Ketamine Research Institute Training Program

 Accommodations are not included; however, a discounted rate is available for our colleagues with our partner hotels including the Hampton Inn, Ritz-Carlton, and Hilton Art of Ovation hotels.

 Please be aware that the course does not focus on the RESTORE infusion process which is proprietary to the Ketamine Research Institute.
-It is also our policy to ask all attendees to sign non-disclosure agreements prior to the start of the course.
+Although much of the course centers around the core concepts and principles used to develop RESTORE and it is therefore our policy to ask all attendees to sign non-disclosure agreements prior to the start of the course.

 Individual, Institutional, and Governmental Intensive Training